jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     AssertionError: ABCDE.FGHIJKLMNOPQRST != 'Excuse me?!
 I only work with numbers.
 Please try again...'

   there is a problem.
-One of the :ref:`data types<data structures>` I am testing is being allowed by the :ref:`if statement<if statements>`, which means one of them is also either an integer_ or a float_.
-I need a way to tell which one is causing the problem
+One of the :ref:`data types<data structures>` I am testing is being allowed by the :ref:`if statement<if statements>`, which means one of them is also an integer_ or is a float_.
+I need a way to know which one is causing the problem

 * the `unittest.TestCase class`_ has a way to tell which item is causing my failure when I am using a loop, I add it to the test